yaakovLowenstein/hx-requests/README.md

 - Avoid cluttering up urls with endpoints for HTMX
 - Reduce clutter in views by avoiding if/elses that are checking if the incoming request is an HTMX request
-- Built in functionality for HTMX requests that handle forms
+- Built in functionality for HTMX requests that handle forms.

 <br>